turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 Now, we are going to create a react app and setup the frontend of the application.

-Open the terminal and navigate to the directory where you intend to create your application.
+Open a terminal and navigate to the directory where we will create the application.
 ```bash
 cd /path/to/directory
 ```

-Now use `npm` to install create-react-app
+Now use `npm` to install create-react-app. `-g` flag denotes that the package should be installed globally.
 ```bash
 npm install -g create-react-app
 ```

-Create a new react app
+Create a new react app.
 ```bash
 create-react-app avalanche-chat-app
 ```